ndebuhr/cloud-native-workstation/README.md

 ## Provisioning (Optional)

-If you would like to provision a Kubernetes cluster on Google Kubernetes Engine to run your workstation:
+If you would like to provision a new Kubernetes cluster on Google Kubernetes Engine to run your workstation, follow the steps below.
 1. Create a Cloud Native Workstation role in Google Cloud Platform with the following permissions:
     1. compute.instanceGroupManagers.get
     1. container.clusters.create